 Where do aardvarks live?

-Aardvarks are quite versatile in their housing choices.
-They can be found in all regions, from dry savannas to rain forests, where there are sufficient termites for food, access to water, and sandy or clay soil.
-If the soil is too hard, aardvarks, despite being speedy, powerful diggers, will move to areas where the digging is easier.
+They are quite versatile in their housing choices and can be found in a broad range of regions, from dry savannas to rainforests.
+Where there are sufficient termites for food, and soft ground for burrowing, like sandy or clay soil, you will find aardvarks.
+Despite being speedy, powerful diggers, they will abandon areas where the soil is too hard and instead will favor areas where the digging is easier.

 View Africa | Habitat